 Like all areas of your health, preventive care makes a dramatic difference for your vision.
-Protect your ocular health — and your ability to see — by scheduling regular comprehensive eye exams with Veena Arun, MD, and Varun Pawar, MD, at University Ophthalmology in the Hyde Park neighborhood of Chicago, Illinois.
+Protect your ocular health — and your ability to see — by scheduling regular comprehensive eye exams at University Ophthalmology in the Hyde Park neighborhood of Chicago, Illinois.
 Set up your fast, comfortable eye exam by calling the office or booking it online today.

 The short answer: everyone.
 Routine comprehensive eye exams are preventive care than can make a world of difference in your ocular health.

 You take your car into the mechanic on a routine basis.
 You perform seasonal maintenance tasks around your home.
 You get a yearly physical.
 You take all of these actions because you know that a little preventive effort now can help you avoid a huge headache in the future.